Official advice for New Zealanders living and travelling overseas

 Civil Unrest

 Demonstrations and protests occur frequently in France and often impact on transport hubs and networks, which may in turn disrupt travel plans.
-Some protests can turn violent, such as those that occurred near Paris and in other urban areas in June 2023, and may lead to arson, vandalism and the destruction of private property.
-New Zealanders are advised to avoid all demonstrations, protests and rallies where there is significant policy activity, monitor the media, and follow the advice issued by local authorities.
-Depending on how protests escalate, police may use water cannons, rubber bullets or tear gas to disperse demonstrations.
+Some protests can turn violent, and may lead to arson, vandalism and the destruction of private property.

 Crime

-While violent crime towards foreigners is not common, foreigners may be the targets of opportunistic crime, such as robbery, pickpocketing and assault.
+While violent crime towards foreigners is not common, foreigners may be the targets of opportunistic crime, such as robbery and assault.
 Travellers are frequently targeted on the RER-B suburban trains to/from Paris Roissy-Charles de Gaulle and Orly airports, at the Paris Gare du Nord Eurostar/Thalys train station, and the Paris metro.

 General Travel Advice